 - Restart.
 Sometimes things happen in life, and we have to restart.
 That's how it is.
 Take a short break from meditation and then start over again.

 A Note on Special Moments

-In the beginning of your meditation journey, you will experience what I call "special moments", that is, overwhelming feelings during meditation.
+At the beginning of your meditation journey, you will experience what I call "special moments," that is, overwhelming feelings during meditation.

 When you experience it, let it rise.
 Eventually, it will pass away.
 Be aware of the feeling.
 Special moments become rare with more practice.